Corporate Governance

 Officers

-The Company's Board of Directors consists of 10 directors, including four outside directors (including one foreign male and one foreign female), each with a wealth of knowledge and experience in corporate management and international business development, regardless of nationality, race, or gender, and we believe that the Board functions well as an effective Board of Directors.
+The Company's Board of Directors consists of 10 directors, including four external directors (including one foreign male and one foreign female), each with a wealth of knowledge and experience in corporate management and international business development, regardless of nationality, race, or gender, and we believe that the Board functions well as an effective Board of Directors.

-The Board of Corporate Auditors consists of three corporate auditors, including two outside corporate auditors.
+The Board of Corporate Auditors consists of three corporate auditors, including two external corporate auditors.
 One of the corporate auditors has sufficient knowledge of finance and accounting, and one of the corporate auditors is an attorney at law with sufficient knowledge of legal matters.

 Composition of the Board of Directors and Board of Corporate Auditors